-- b) The glazing bar is pushed right up to the roof corner bar - c) The glazing bar is pushed right down to the angle of the cill - d) The horizontal bracing angle is on the top bolt of the eave gusset plate and that it is parallel to the cill. - 15.
+- A) The corner joint behind the eave gusset plate is tight, i.e. Corner bars are touching behind the gusset plate. - B) The glazing bar is pushed right up to the roof corner bar - C) The glazing bar is pushed right down to the angle of the cill - D) The horizontal bracing angle is on the top bolt of the eave gusset plate and that it is parallel to the cill. - 15.
 Tighten all the nuts.
-Take car not to over tighten - 16.
+Take care not to over tighten - 16.
 You can now fit the shelf - 17.
-The louvre is an independent frame and is better fitted to this gable when the house is assembled, prior to glazing.
+The louvre is an independent frame and is better fitted to this gable when the house is assembled, prior to glazing